 Outdoor learning is not just limited to physical development of children through gross motor play.
 Its real significance lies in the emotional, social, cognitive and psychological development of young children.

 Why is it important for children to engage in outdoor learning?
 What are some benefits?

 Embracing the importance of outdoor learning

 Research proves that meaningful interactions with nature supports creativity and problem solving, enhances cognitive ability, improves academic performance, reduces Attention Deficit Disorder symptoms, improves self-discipline, eyesight, nutrition and reduces stress amongst a range of other benefits.
 These findings are becoming increasingly significant, given that children now have limited opportunities to connect with nature.

-Nature presents ample opportunities for children to investigate and inquire as well as providing a calming influence.
+Nature presents ample opportunities for children to investigate and inquire, and provides a calming influence as well.
 In natural environments, children engage with the world through their senses and develop awareness of their surroundings.
 These contribute to their development into global citizens who are socially and environmentally conscious.